 The Port of San Diego has been pursuing redevelopment of the Central Embarcadero through an open, public and competitive process.

-- October 6, 2015 - Board of Port Commissioners directs staff to move forward on a redevelopment strategy for the Central Embarcadero.
+Board of Port Commissioners directs staff to move forward on a development strategy for the Central Embarcadero.

-- December 8, 2015 - Board unanimously votes to direct staff to seek redevelopment proposals for this area.
+Board unanimously votes to direct staff to seek development proposals for this area.

-- May 2, 2016 - Due date for proposals.
-Eleven are received, and six proposals met criteria for consideration.
+Due date for proposals.
+Eleven are received, and six proposals meet the criteria for consideration.

-- July 13, 2016 - Board directs staff to exclusively continue discussions with 1HWY1 to further evaluate their proposal, while not eliminating the other five proposals.
+Board directs staff to exclusively continue discussions with 1HWY1 to further evaluate their proposal, called Seaport San Diego, while not eliminating the other five proposals.

-- May 16, 2017 - Board directs staff to enter into an Exclusive Negotiating Agreement (ENA) for a period of two years, with a project description to be completed in one year.
+Board directs staff to negotiate and enter into an Exclusive Negotiating Agreement (ENA) for a period of two years with Protea Waterfront Development, LLC (PWD), the managing member of 1HWY1, with a project description to be completed in one year.

 Where is this and how big is the site?

-The proposed redevelopment area comprises approximately 40 acres of land and 30 acres of water.
+The Central Embarcadero comprises approximately 40 acres of land and 30 acres of water.
 It is bordered by the USS Midway Museum and Harbor Drive to the north, Manchester Grand Hyatt and Kettner Boulevard to the east, and San Diego Bay to the south and west.
 The site also includes Embarcadero Marina Park North, Ruocco Park and Tuna Harbor.
 The Headquarters and The Fish Market Restaurant are within the boundary but excluded from the plan due to long-term leases on those properties.